cptlab/cptlab.github.io/depREADME.txt

 All apps are run from the apps directory, they are linked to via tools.html

+Note: I removed the DNS records pointing to Gituhub pages IP's 	185.199.108.153, (109, 110, 110) from the A record and removed the CNAME file from githup pages.
+And removed the _github-challenge-cptlab-org txt file from the DNS.

 ├── apps
 │   ├── app1
 │   │   ├── flask_app1.py